The History of USDAN Summer Camp

-In the mid 1960s, Federation of Jewish Philanthropies executive vice president Dr. Maurice B. Hexter was captivated by a singular concept: arts education in a camp setting, where fun, creativity, and learning intermingle freely in the beautiful outdoors.
-He and Andrew McKinley, a musician and renowned concert artist, opera singer, and member of Juilliard’s faculty, enlisted the partnership of philanthropist Samuel Lemberg, who provided initial funding for the project and named after it after his beloved daughter Suzanne Usdan.
-Usdan Summer Camp for the Arts was born.
+In the mid-1960s, Dr. Maurice B. Hexter, the Executive Vice President of Federation of Jewish Philanthropies, was captivated by a concept presented to him by Andrew McKinley, a musician and renowned concert artist, opera singer, and member of Juilliard's faculty: arts education in a camp setting, where fun, creativity, and learning intermingle freely in the beautiful outdoors.
+Hexter and McKinley enlisted the partnership of philanthropist Samuel Lemberg, who provided initial funding for the project, and named it after his beloved daughter Suzanne Usdan.
+The Nathaniel and Suzanne Usdan Center for the Creative and Performing Arts (currently known as Usdan Summer Camp for the Arts) was born.

-In the inaugural summer session, in 1968, one thousand New York–area children descended upon Huntington, Long Island, for the very first of many extraordinary summers at Usdan.
-It was a stunning success and set the stage for Usdan to become a veritable New York arts institution.
+In the inaugural summer season, in 1968, one thousand New York–area children descended upon Huntington, Long Island, for the very first, of many, extraordinary summers at Usdan.
+It was a stunning success, and set the stage for Usdan to become a veritable New York arts institution.

-Mr. McKinley continued to serve as executive director until his retirement in 1983, when he was succeeded by Dale Lewis.
+Mr. McKinley continued to serve as Executive Director until his retirement in 1983, when he was succeeded by Dale Lewis.
 Mr. Lewis served the camp for 32 incredible years, stepping down in 2015.
-He was succeeded by Usdan’s current director, Lauren Brandt Schloss.
+He was succeeded by Usdan’s current Executive Director, Lauren Brandt Schloss.

-Usdan is also home to public events and community gatherings for lifelong learners, including the popular adult “day at camp,” Usdan U. Usdan’s remarkable contribution to New York’s art scene, carried on by nearly 50 years of alumni and patrons, is just part of what makes this such a dynamic and proud organization.
+Usdan’s remarkable contribution to New York’s art scene, carried on by over 50 years of alumni and patrons, is just part of what makes this such a dynamic and proud organization.